-HIM 210 CODING I
+HIM\ 210 CODING I

 This course covers CPT, HCPCS Level II, ICD-9-CM, ICD-10-CM and PCS medical coding procedures at an introductory level and is designed to help students meet the challenge of today's changing government regulations and healthcare reporting.
 Students will gain hands on coding skills through data abstracting and coding exercises with a focus on the outpatient setting.
-Prerequisites: HIM 101, CSA 105
+Prerequisites: MED\ 125 or HIM\ 101 AND CSA\ 105 AND BIO\ 110 or BIO\ 127, all with a "C" or better.

-HIM 211 ADVANCED MEDICAL CODING
+HIM\ 211 ADVANCED MEDICAL CODING

 This course covers common coding, terminologies and vocabularies used in healthcare delivery and management, such as International Classification of Diseases (ICD), Healthcare Common Procedures Coding Systems (HCPCS), Current Procedural Terminology (CPT), National Drug Codes (NDC), Systematized Nomenclature of Medicine Clinical Terms (SNOMED), Procedure Coding System (PCS), and Diagnosis Related Groups (DRG).
 Coding applications are considered by specialty and body system, incorporating medical terminology, anatomy and physiology.
+Designed to help students meet the challenge of today's changing government regulations and healthcare reporting included in the course is detailed information on health reform, ethical, legal, and compliance issues that relate to coding and reimbursement.
 Students will gain hands on coding skills through data abstracting, auditing of chart notes, and coding exercises for a variety of healthcare settings.
-Prerequisites: HIM 210, and BIO 110 or higher both with a grade of "C" or better.
+Prerequisites: HIM\ 210 with a "C" or better.